junegunn/fzf.vim/README.md

 ### Using [vim-plug](https://github.com/junegunn/vim-plug)

-If you already installed fzf using [Homebrew](https://brew.sh/), the following should suffice:
+If you already installed fzf using [Homebrew](https://brew.sh/), adding the following to your `.vimrc` file should suffice:

 ```vim